adriandevos/Avocado-Exploration/README.md

 ![](images/scaled_timeseries.jpeg)

 We see average price has fluctuated dramatically over the last 3 years.
 However it's important to observe the avocado prices are rising continuously over time, probably due to increasing demand.
-For conventional avocadods average price fluctuated the most in 2017, with average prices dipping below .$50 early in the year, but peaking above $1.70 towards the end of the year.
+For conventional avocados average price fluctuated the most in 2017, with average prices dipping below .$50 early in the year, but peaking above $1.70 towards the end of the year.

 **Conventional Avocados:** Conventional Avocado sales continuously rose from 2015-2016, but took a significant dip in mid-2017.
 Avocado supply was famously limited in 2017, which would explain why fewer avocados were sold.